-As part of our commitment to you, nos chers clients, who love walking in France, we have selected what we consider to be the best and most appropriate accommodation options for each of our walking tours.
+As part of our commitment to you, nos chers clients, who love walking in France, we have selected what we consider to be the most appropriate and best accommodation options for each of our walking tours.
 Subject to availability, this comprises a dynamic mix of hotels, auberges, chambres d’hotes [guest house and ‘tables d’hotes’ if dinner is included], walkers’ inn and the very occasional refuge in middle mountain locations.
 In each case you always stay in a private room, never a dormitory, and our selection process is based on availability, comfort, convenience, facilities, location, service and welcome.
 Rest assured that in each case we have visited the premises, met the owners and staff and, in many cases, even stayed there ourselves.

 Hiking in France is one of life’s great pleasures so long as uninviting and unwelcoming accommodation isn’t part of the bargain.
 Happily, that is something you will not experience when walking in France with The Enlightened Traveller – although we may have done so ourselves as part of our selection process!

 The vast array of French accommodation offers can be incredibly confusing – how do you choose between a 2-star hotel, a 3-star bastide or mas or a 4-star chambres d’hotes or residence?
 Do two stars mean a better rating than the equivalent number of ‘ears of corn’ (used by Gites de France), ‘keys’ (Clevacances) or ‘fireplaces’ (used by the Logis marketing group)?
 And what happens when the same place is given a 2-star hotel rating but only one fireplace?